robstarbuck/nodeschool.io/promise-it-wont-hurt/README.md

 The ES2015 spec declares that promises must not fire their resolution/rejection function on the same turn of the event loop that they are created on.

+---

+Fulfillment handlers may return promises or values.

+Handlers will wrap your return values in promises even if they are obtained synchronously.